-Some spark unreasonable expectations of benefit in the minds of stakeholders, and many create undue burdens on the employees, leaders, managers and consultants who are expected to deliver to them within vague or overly restrictive parameters.
+Some spark unreasonable expectations of benefit in the minds of stakeholders.
+Many create undue burdens on the employees, leaders, managers and consultants who are expected to deliver to them within vague or overly restrictive parameters.

 And when anyone attempts to drive Employee Engagement while operating to inconsistent definitions, it’s hard to calculate positive odds for success.

 Indeed, there are so many definitions of Employee Engagement that there are multiple categories of them.
 These include: